stevenoh0908/stevenoh0908/README.md

 ## 📦 Just Moved!

 Most of my works are moved to [personal gitea instance](https://vault.stevenoh0908.pe.kr).
-You can visit and check it out!
+You can visit and check them out!